amgoncalves/sassy-twitter/README.md

 This application is optimized to scale with the load of user activity.
 Caching, multi-threading, and a lightweight NoSQL database with in-memory data caching are employed to manage scalability problems.

-nanoTwitter has a REST API that can be utilized with the [nanoTwitter Client Library](https://github.com/amgoncalves/nt-client).
+nanoTwitter has a REST API that can be utilized with the [nanoTwitter Client Library](https://github.com/amgoncalves/nt-client) for client applications written in Ruby.

 ## Technology